Princedg5678/chess/notes.md

 then make if statements for all pieces.

+for pawn, set int moveDirection to 1 or -1, depending on if it is white or black. use this int for the code.

+Queen is just a combination of rook and bishop, just copy and paste their code.

+Hard-code the King and the Knight.

 be sure to add equals and hashcode for all four classes with the Generate option.

 Possibly write functions for checking things such as "IsOnBoard"